onfido/onfido-sdk-ui/README.md

 ## Overview

-This SDK provides a set of components for JavaScript applications to allow capturing of identity documents and face photos for the purpose of identity verification.
+This SDK provides a set of components for JavaScript applications to allow capturing of identity documents and face photos/videos for the purpose of identity verification.
 The SDK offers a number of benefits to help you create the best onboarding / identity verification experience for your customers:

-- Carefully designed UI to guide your customers through the entire photo-capturing process
+- Carefully designed UI to guide your customers through the entire photo/video-capturing process
-- Modular design to help you seamlessly integrate the photo-capturing process into your application flow
+- Modular design to help you seamlessly integrate the photo/video-capturing process into your application flow
 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration*

-Note: the SDK is only responsible for capturing photos.
+Note: the SDK is only responsible for capturing photos/videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and checks.

 Users will be prompted to upload a file containing an image of their document.
 On handheld devices they can also use the native camera to take a photo of their document.